jpjones76/SeisIO.jl/docs/src/Appendices/appendix.rst

 .. rubric:: Table Footnotes
 .. [#] Types: A = Array, B = Boolean, C = Char, DT = DateTime, F = Float, I = Integer, S = String, U8 = Unsigned 8-bit integer (UInt8)
 .. [#] If KW.comp == 0x00, never compress data; if KW.comp == 0x01, only compress channel *i* if *length(S.x[i]) > KW.n_zip*; if comp == 0x02, always compress data.
+.. [#] Strings have the same names and spellings as file formats in `read_data`.
+Note that "sac" in a web request is aliased to "sacbl", i.e., binary little-endian SAC, to match the native endianness of the Julia language.
 .. [#] String is passed as-is, e.g. "szsrecs=true&repo=realtime" for FDSN.
 String should not begin with an ampersand.
 .. [#] Specify region **[center_lat, center_lon, min_radius, max_radius, dep_min, dep_max]**, with lat, lon, and radius in decimal degrees (°) and depth in km with + = down.
 Depths are only used for earthquake searches.
 .. [#] Specify region **[lat_min, lat_max, lon_min, lon_max, dep_min, dep_max]**, with lat, lon in decimal degrees (°) and depth in km with + = down.
 Depths are only used for earthquake searches.